yanagiba/swift-lint/Documentation/DotYanagibaFile.md

 # Configuration File (`.yanagiba`)

-When your team discussed and decided upon a set of rules, a tuned configurations, and output format, etc, you may want to save them into a configuration file, and name it `.yanagiba`.
+When your team discussed and decided upon a set of rules, a tuned configurations, output format, etc., you may want to save them into a configuration file, and name it with `.yanagiba`.
 This way, you don't need to remember these flags and type them repeatedly every time you run Swift Lint.
 And you can check in this file to your source control repository, so that your teammates also get the same settings.
 Even better, if you have Continuous Integration set up, it will use the same configurations as well.

 > **Warning:** Definitely check with your teammates before you check in local configuration file to avoid unnecessary surprises.